vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the evening, I went to downtown Berkeley.
 I first went to Trader Joe's and bought groceries, finishing checkout at 5:02 PM.
 I then went to Udupi Palace and got a spinach masala dosa.

+## Thursday June 3

+In the late afternoon, I took a trip.
+I first went to the Berkeley Recycling Center to drop off a light bulb.
+They did not accept broken light bulbs, so I trashed it.
+On the way back, I went to the Walgreens at Gilman Street and bought various toiletries, finishing checkout at 3:35 PM.

+I wore my KN95 mask while inside the Recycling Center and inside the Walgreens but not for most of the trip.